Svalbard & Jan Mayen

 After a lovely meal in a local pub/restaurant that night – still remembered as one of the best pizzas I’ve ever had – we walked back to our hotel.
 We could feel a tingling, freezing sensation in our noses as we breathed in, and I could feel ice forming on my eyelashes.
 As we entered our hotel, the thermometer showed -30˚C.

-Even though we didn’t get to see the Northern Lights (it’s possible we went too far north), being in the Arctic had been a fantastic experience – an adventure that we’ll never forget.
+Even though we didn’t get to see the Northern Lights (it’s possible we went too far north), being in the Arctic was a fantastic experience – an adventure that we’ll never forget.

 With thanks to Heather Cragg for the blog.
 Sadly Heather is no longer working for a travel agent but has asked that should anyone be interested in this unique corner of the world then they should contact their local travel agent for more information and to book.

-If you are looking to head off to Svalbard in frozen Europe then I suggest you also check out the amazing local Visit Svalbard website as well as catch up on their social media sites below.
+If you are looking to head off to Svalbard and Jan Mayen in frozen Europe then I suggest you also check out the amazing local Visit Svalbard website as well as catch up on their social media sites below.